Amelia Reiser

 class and has always been there for her through her academic years.

-While building a career in European Project Management she was
+Maya spend many years building a career in European Project Management; she

-Maya left the corporate world and moved to the US.
-She is E-RYT 500
+Maya left the corporate world and moved to the United States

-certified.
-Some of her additional education is Yin Yoga Teacher Training and,
+Some of her additional education is Yin Yoga Teacher Training,

 Jennifer Frisco-Bartl